 On the Fifth Avenue Fashion Tour – in front of Louis Vuitton and their beautiful window displays

 As soon as our trip was booked, I asked my daughter if there was anything specific she wanted to do.
-About 30 minutes later she was back with Viator up on the computer and a “Fifth Avenue Fashion Tour” ready for purchase.
-For just $39.99, I was surprised how reasonable it was and figured we had nothing to lose.
+About 30 minutes later she found a “Fifth Avenue Fashion Tour” ready for purchase.
+I was surprised how reasonable the price was and figured we had nothing to lose.

 We met Patty, a long-time fashion industry executive, whose global experience and knowledge of New York’s particulars served as the foundation of the tour.
 It turned out that my daughter and I were the only ones on the tour – a private tour at a bargain price!